Omjisahil07/resume_analyzer_api/readme.md

-Here's a detailed **README.md** for your Django project, which sets up and runs an API on port 8080.
-You can copy and paste it into a `README.md` file in your project directory.

----

 # Resume Analyzer API

 A Django-based API that provides functionalities for resume analysis.
 This API can be used for analyzing resumes, extracting information, and performing other tasks related to resume processing.